 If you have any further questions about medical concerns in Indonesia, see the Ask the Experts.

-Our appreciation to Dr. Rene de Jongh of International SOS, An AEA Company who has contributed this article in response to a growing health threat faced by expatriates in Indonesia.
+Our appreciation to International SOS, An AEA Company who has contributed this article in response to a growing health threat faced by expatriates in Indonesia.